-The browser, in the client machine, sends messages through the net to the web server in the server machine and vice versa.
+The browser, on the client machine, sends messages through the net to the web server on the server machine and vice versa.
 A variable with rate λ{m_i} models the time spent by the message i navigating through the net.
-Notice that the messages sent between the user and the browser do not consume net resources.
+Notice that local messages sent between the user and the browser do not consume net resources.

 It could be argued that exponential assumption is not realistic for the modeling of network delays, and that heavy tailed distributions would be better.
-However, a performance model must many times lose in accuracy of the representation of reality in order to be able to be analyzed.
-Anyhow, the possibility of representing delays with nonexponential distributions could be considered in the future if simulation techniques are used instead of the analytic approach followed here.
+However, a performance model must many times lose in accuracy of the representation of reality in order to be able to be an-

+Figure 3: Component PNs for the Tucows-like system: (a) user, (b) browser, (c) web server. alyzed.
+Anyhow, the possibility of representing delays with non-exponential distributions could be considered in the future if simulation techniques are used instead of the analytic approach followed here.